Jan. 6 panel to examine extremist groups, ties to Trump - NewsBreak

 The cast of characters the committee has already implicated in the scheme to overturn the election results reads like a who’s who of Trump’s inner circle.

-It includes John Eastman and Rudy Giuliani, two legal advisers to the former president who set up a “war room” at a Washington hotel on Jan.
-5; Michael Flynn and Roger Stone, two allies in the “Stop the Steal” movement who were indicted for unrelated crimes but pardoned by Trump; and Mark Meadows, Trump’s former chief of staff who was acting as a liaison between Trump and the other four men, according to Cassidy Hutchinson, a former senior Meadows aide who testified before the select committee on June 28.
+It includes John Eastman and Rudy Giuliani, two legal advisors to the former president who set up a “war room” at a Washington hotel on Jan.
+5; Michael Flynn and Roger Stone, two allies in the “stop the steal” movement who were indicted for unrelated crimes, but pardoned by Trump; and Mark Meadows, Trump’s former chief of staff who was acting as a liaison between Trump and the other four men, according to Cassidy Hutchinson, a former senior Meadows aide who testified before the select committee on June 28.

-On the periphery were the extremist groups, including the Proud Boys and the Oath Keepers, that gathered in Washington on Jan.
+On the periphery were the extremist groups, including the Proud Boys and the Oath Keepers, who gathered in Washington on Jan.
 6 as part of Trump’s effort to overturn his election defeat.

 Yet Rep. Jamie Raskin (D-Md.), a constitutional lawyer who sits on the select committee, has promised to dig into those associations when he leads the questioning, along with Rep. Stephanie Murphy (D-Fla.), at Tuesday’s hearing.
 And outside experts who monitor hate groups are eager to see what turns up.